Updated: Feb 24, 2021

-In the last article we covered the great video game crash of 1983, which led to the demise of the Atari 2600.
+In the last article, we covered 'the great video game crash of 1983', which led to the demise of the Atari 2600.
 This led some to believe that video games were simply a passing fad.
+At least in America.

-For many this newer system was the Sinclair ZX Spectrum, or one of its descendants.
+For many, this newer system was the Sinclair ZX Spectrum or one of its descendants.

 Designed by Sir Clive Sinclair - of the Sinclair C5 fame, the spectrum family of computers was intended as the first home computer for the masses.
 It became extremely popular, and many affectionately referred to it as "The Speccy."

+The first iteration was released in 1982 and was made famous by its rubber keys.
 Two versions of this were released to suit different budgets.
-The entry level version offered 16 kilobytes of memory, whilst the high end model boasted a full 48 kilobytes.
+The entry-level version offered 16 kilobytes of memory, whilst the high-end model boasted a full 48 kilobytes.

 This may sound minuscule compared to the multi Gigabyte systems of today, but it was a significant increase over what had been available before.

-If memory serves, most disc based games retailed at around £14.99, whilst the more affordable cassettes sold for £9.99.
+If memory serves, most disc-based games retailed at around £14.99, whilst the more affordable cassettes sold for £9.99.

 Note this was 1980s money.
 If adjusted for inflation, this would equate to around £45 and £27 respectively.

+"Wow!"
+I thought, "128K, that’s huge!"
+I also felt quite smug, as it was the +3, the ‘high-end’ variant with the internal disk drive.
 It was also my first ever experience of modding a computer.
-My granddad, always a tinkerer, figured out how to connect the computer to an old cassette player.
-At the time I was very impressed, not realising that this was actually easy to do and that they were all designed to do this.
+My grandfather, always the tinkerer, figured out how to connect the computer to an old cassette player.
+At the time I was very impressed, not realising that this was actually easy to do and that they were all designed with this in mind.

 Dan Dare ZX Spectrum.

 This meant that it could take five minutes or more before you could start the next level.
-This would definitely break any ‘flow state’ you may have been in at the time, and made for a generally less than stellar experience.
+This would break any ‘flow state’ you may have been in at the time, and made for a generally less than stellar experience.

 Clive Barker's Night Breed ZX Spectrum